Attorney general Suella Braverman contradicted by own department on Rwanda policy

 “This is not just more evidence of how Suella Braverman has debased her office in the pursuit of her political ambitions, but how a government obsessed with its own power struggles has become totally detached from the task of running the country.
 They are an absolute shambles.”

-Polling by YouGov conducted in April found that 42 per cent of the public are against the plan while 35 per cent support it.
+Polling by YouGov conducted in April found that 42 per cent of the public are against the plan, while 35 per cent support it.
 It has also been condemned by the UN high commissioner for refugees, who said it would amount to the UK breaching its international obligations.

 Register for free to continue reading